HCD-553-DL

 What to Expect in this Course

-Course activities are organized into modules that are usually 1 week in length.
+Course activities are organized into modules of 1 week in length.

 While instructors make regular course updates to enhance your experience as a learner, the table below provides a general idea of what you can expect from a typical week.